KebabOverIp/RepairThings/README.md

 STRUCTURE :

-Checklists -> Methodology step by step for attacking or elevating privileges. refering to exploit or cheatsheat object
+Checklists -> Methodology step by step for attacking or elevating privileges. refering to exploit or cheatsheat objects

 Lists -> Repository of various pathlists or wordlists, ideal for enum file in LFI situation, bruteforce, enum web app...